-Figuring out just how much auto insurance you really need can be a challenge.
+Figuring out just how much car insurance you really need can be a challenge.

-How Much Auto Insurance Is Required by Your State?
+How Much Car Insurance Is Required by Your State?

-Each state sets its own minimum requirements for liability coverage.
+Each state sets its own minimum requirements for this liability coverage.
 For example, in California, drivers must carry at least $15,000 in coverage for the injury/death of one person, $30,000 for injury/death to more than one person, and $5,000 for damage to property.
 The shorthand for this, in terms of shopping for car insurance, would be that you have 15/30/5 coverage.

-But in Maryland, the amounts are much higher: $30,000 bodily injury liability per person, $60,000 bodily injury liability per accident (if there are multiple injuries), and $15,000 property damage liability per accident.
+But in Maryland, the amounts are much higher: $30,000 in bodily injury liability per person, $60,000 in bodily injury liability per accident (if there are multiple injuries), and $15,000 in property damage liability per accident.
 (That would be 30/60/15 coverage.)

 And some may want to go beyond what the state requires.
 If you carry $15,000 worth of property damage liability coverage, for example, and you get in an accident that causes $25,000 worth of damage to someone else’s car, your insurance company will only pay the $15,000 policy limit.
 You’d be expected to come up with the remaining $10,000.

 Generally, recommendations suggest you purchase as much as you could lose if a lawsuit were filed against you and you lost.
 In California, some say that you may want 250/500/100 in coverage – much more than the 15/30/5 mandated by law.